Caz-T/Utopia-Engine/README.md

 You need a Qt 6.3.0 package with windeployqt.
 Clone the source code repo, and follow the steps on https://doc.qt.io/qt-6/windows-deployment.html.

+*Note: Some panels are found to be incorrectly set up on Windows.
+Performance might be undersatisfactory.*

+## How to play
+I apologize for not being able to elaborate on the detailed rules of the game.
+The game itself has a decent complexity (that's why I've been playing it for seven years and counting), so I suppose it should be left for each player to enjoy the fullest of exploring the game.

+The main idea is to start an ancient mythic machine called **The Utopia Engine** before doomsday descends upon mankind.
+You, Isodoros, probably the only human being capable of restarting the Utopia Engine, are to find six artifacts and assemble them so as to perpetually detain doomsday.
+Artifacts must be found, activated and properly linked to regain their power.
+Eventually you are also to do a final activation to start up the Engine.
+The more precise you link the artifacts, the easier it'll be to do the eventual activation.

+Basically it's a dice game.
+If you'd prefer the original offline game, all you need is just a pencil, a rubber, two six-sided dice and a printed version of the maps included in this repo.

 ## Credits